Pennsylvania Tax Rate

 In PA, tax rates are flat, thus there are no PA tax brackets to report.

 The individual income tax rate is 3.07%.
+View more information on PA tax rates.

 This applies to individuals, estates, trusts, partnerships, S corporations, business trusts and limited liability companies not federally taxed as corporations.